xiaokangwang/age-plugin-manyfactorsstore/README.md

 as it expects the password to be random and have sufficient entropy.

 This is enforced by having no confirmation for the password input, as it is not designed to handle a typed in password.

+## Non interactive usage

+The following environment variables can be used to provide input non interactively:

+- `AGE_PLUGIN_MANYFACTOR_PIN`: the pin for the security key
+- `AGE_PLUGIN_MANYFACTORSTORE_PASSWORD`: the password for the file